Abelaa/vrp/README.txt

 2. Install uwsgi, server software for production,

 	pip install uwsgi
-	sudo apt install uwsgi # on ubuntu

 configuration.sh script contains server configurations, mainly port and Google maps API KEY

+first enable python3 on centos linux

+	scl enable rh-python36 bash

+Then you can use the following commands
-start_server.bash script can be used to start the server

-stop_server.bash script can be used to stop the server
+	start_server.bash script can be used to start the server stop_server.bash script can be used to stop the server

-cd into the scripts folder before running them